tido64/suggestion-bot/README.md

 ## Usage

 ```
-Usage: suggestion-bot [options] [diff]
+Usage: cli.js [options] [diff]

-submit code reviews with suggestions based on your diffs
+Submit code reviews with suggestions based on your diffs

 Arguments:
   diff                 the diff to create suggestions from

 Options:
+  -h, --help           display help for command
-  -V, --version        output the version number
+  -v, --version        output the version number
   -m, --message <msg>  use the specified message as the PR comment
-  -h, --help           display help for command
+  -f, --fail           fail if comments could not be posted

 Examples:
   # Submit current changes as suggestions